-Dancing adds richness to everyday life and a touch of excitement to your working week.
+Dancing adds richness to everyday life and a touch of excitement to your week.

 It all started with a TV show called I Dream Of Jeannie.
 I remember watching it as a child, and loving Barbara Eden's costume.
 Using Kid Logic I figured that if I could just get my hands on that outfit, then I’d also have the magical powers that go with it.

 Well, that was the seed planted, but the actual Bellydance journey began when I started learning Bellydance in 1992 by doing a few classes with Vera Myronenko.

 I loved it from the start and practiced a lot at home as I hopped from teacher to teacher.
 Rather than strictly following one teacher or style, I learnt from a variety of people which has given me an understanding of Bellydance from many different perspectives.